lambdaisland/trikl/README.md

 ## Example

-Currently Trikl only works as a telnet server.
+You can use Trikl directly by hooking it up to STDIN/STDOUT, or you can use it as a telnet server.
+The telnet server is great because it makes it easy to try stuff out from the REPL.

-To try it out on the REPL you can do something like this:
+For instance you can do something like this:

 ``` clojure
 (require '[trikl.core :as t])